orientechnologies/orientdb-docs/Concepts.md

 For Documents, OrientDB also supports complex [relationships](Concepts.md#relationships).
 From the perspective of developers, this can be understood as a persistent `Map<String,Object>`.

-### RecordBytes
+### BLOB

 In addition to the Document record type, OrientDB can also load and store binary data.
-The RecordBytes record type is similar to the `BLOB` data type in Relational databases.
+The BLOB record type was called `RecordBytes` before OrientDB v2.2.